 In 1984, he co-authored MegaStar with Richard Bernstein, a publication containing portraits of famous celebrities.
 In April 2003, Talley penned his autobiography, A.L.T.: A Memoir and followed with A.L.T.
 365+ an art monograph that features photographs and captions from one year of his life.

 Talley had a cameo appearance in the 2008 feature film, Sex and the City, as a Vogue executive and in 2009, he appears in the movie-documentary, Valentino: The Last Emperor, and in The September Issue, a 2009 behind-the-scenes documentary about the September 2007 issue of Vogue.

 In January 2014, Talley became the Artistic Director for Zappos Couture, a web-based provider for couture apparel and other goods.
-Along with Zappos, he will assist with re-designing the website which will include a new look and original content.
+Along with Zappos, assisted with re-designing the website which includes a new look and original content.